Caumel/TrackOrJargh/README.md

 ### Advanced technology features

 Verification email sent when an new user signs up in the site.

 Pdf generation on user's demand with a list of the viewed content.
-Interactive comments on each content page where you can reply another users comments.
-Linked to on demand video streaming services (like Netflix, HBO, etc).

 Google account login.